sci-42ver/SICP_SDF/sicp_notes.md

     1. Figure 1.5
 # book reading order
 - The reading order:
-  book with footnotes -> em -> check "to reread after reading later chapters" -> exercise
+  book with footnotes -> em -> exercise -> check "to reread after reading later chapters" and update this section in this doc *after reading each section*.
 ## em tracking when reading the book (Read before doing the related exercises)
-- up to exercise 1.35 finished
+- up to exercise 1.40 finished
 ## to reread after reading later chapters (strikethrough to mark already read)
 tracked up to section 1.2 (included) by searching "chapter" and "section".
 ### 1.2